 Museums, libraries, and cultural institutions provide a wealth of information about the world around us and often have special displays, exhibits, and events during the winter holidays.
 Find options near you and take advantage of these local resources that celebrate diversity.

 People often live in communities with populations that are demographically similar.
 In other words, your neighbors probably practice a familiar faith and celebrate holidays in recognizable ways.
 Make the effort to introduce your kids to people outside of these circles.
 Learning about different traditions and religions requires us to push beyond our comfort zones to broaden our children’s understanding of the world.

 Learning about different traditions doesn’t end on December 31.
 There’s a calendar full of holidays that are important to other cultures and religions.
 Consider creating a calendar of major religious and cultural holidays around the world.
-On each holiday, talk about the meaning of the day and how it is observed.
-Search for photos of people celebrating and discuss the differences and similarities to holidays your children are familiar with.
+On each holiday, talk about the meaning of the day and how it’s observed.
+Search for photos and videos of people celebrating and discuss the differences and similarities to holidays your children are familiar with.

 Remember: Appreciating that the world is a diverse place is critical, but it is also important to acknowledge that in so many ways, we are similar.
-While different cultural and religious backgrounds may worship differently, eat unfamiliar cuisine or pray in a different language, holidays often focus on similar activities—celebratory feasts, music, times of reflection and prayer.
-As you begin to teach your child about different cultures, encourage empathy and understanding by celebrating what is unique while recognizing common ground.
+While different cultural and religious backgrounds may worship differently, eat unfamiliar cuisine, or pray in a different language, holidays often focus on similar activities—celebratory feasts, music, times of reflection and prayer, connection with others.
+As you begin to teach your child about winter holidays in different cultures, encourage empathy and understanding by celebrating what is unique while recognizing common ground.